vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 ## Conclusion
 Try with resources is a useful alternative to traditional `try-catch-finally` when working with resources, which need to be properly closed.
 The resource management is automatically handled for you.
 You can still use `catch` and `finally` blocks, as usual, they get executed after the resources are closed.

-If you are on Java 9 and later, you don't need to declare your resources directly in the try header, but you can use previously declared resources, which are final or effectively final.
+If you are on Java 9 and later, you don't need to declare your resources directly in the `try` header, but you can use previously declared resources, which are final or effectively final.

-If you want to use your own resources, you can just implement `Closeable` or `Autocloseable` interface and implement the `close()` method.
+If you want to use your own resources, you can just implement `Closeable` or `AutoCloseable` interface and implement the `close()` method.